 - FlexDeploy Loves APEX: Deploy the Applications and Supporting Objects

 APEX development is done using App Builder, and code resides in a development environment database.
 If we export application files and save in SCM like Git, Subversion, that would also help with CI/CD setup.
 Let’s see how we can automatically export APEX applications from the development environment and save to SCM.
 Note that there are tools available to perform check-in directly from App Builder as well.

-In this blog article, we will setup FlexDeploy workflow & project to export all applications and commit files to SCM (Git in our example here).
+In this blog article, we will set up a FlexDeploy workflow & project to export all applications and commit files to a SCM (Git in our example here).

 Create new utility workflow Export Apex Applications.
 You can download this workflow from here – ExportApexApplications.xml.
 Steps in the workflow are: